golubitsky/music/README.md

   - [x] Move deck definitions out of UI.
   - [ ] Do not export DECKS.
   - [ ] Clean up deck selection logic in the UI (abstract more).
+- [ ] Seems like layers is the way to go: foundation, services (TODO), screens.